Vivek1-coder/MedXplain-backend/README.md

 ## 👨‍⚕️ Authors & Credits

-- Built by the MedXplain Team
+- Built by the  Team
 - AI powered by Google Gemini

 ---